-Sacramento Medicare Supplement Plan F & N rates are some of the best in California.
+Sacramento Medicare Supplement Plan G, F & N rates are some of the best in California.
 Sacramento County premiums ave over the past several years have been very stable, without the highs and lows of other parts of California, like Los Angeles or San Diego County.

 - Compare Medicare Supplement Rates – Here

 If you currently have a Medicare Supplement and your health is not so rosy, you can still change companies on the month of your birthday.
 This is called the “Birthday Rule” in California.
 You don’t have to answer any health questions or prescription questions, simply complete the basic info on the enrollment forms and you are moved to the new company the start of the following month.
 It’s that easy.